 With the wide variety of online brokers and apps available these days, it can be hard to figure out which is the best service to go with.
 Our comparison table and in-depth reviews can help you cut through the noise, but by and large, these are the aspects you should be considering when selecting a broker:

 - Range of stocks available.
-The most important thing is that you can actually use the broker to buy the shares you’re looking for.
+The most important thing is that you can actually find the shares you’re looking for through your broker.
 Some brokers offer more stocks than others, and many will allow you to trade other assets, such as cryptocurrency and commodities.

 - Fees and commissions.
 You want to keep as large a chunk of your profits as you can, so it’s important to make sure your broker doesn’t charge high fees that can eat into your profits.